 About Ian Hare

-Currently, Ian is the Director of Music at Crosthwaite Church, Keswick, in the Lake District, directs the Keswick Choral Society and is Chorus Master of the Cumbria Rural Choirs.
+He has an extensive repertoire ranging from the 16th century to the present day, including a special interest in music by British composers.
+Currently, as well as directing Keswick Choral Society, Ian is the Director of Music at St Oswald's Church, Grasmere, in the Lake District.
+He was previously at Crosthwaite Church, Keswick for 20 years.
 From 1981 to 1989 he was Organist and Master of the Choristers at Cartmel Priory and then Sub-Organist at Carlisle Cathedral until 1995.
 After founding the Lancaster Singers in 1975 he remained their Musical Director until 1989, conducting many choral works with orchestra and professional soloists.
+Ian was also Chorus Master of the Cumbria Rural Choirs for 25 years until 2016.